 —An approach to taking personal responsibility and moral action that enhances resilience

 —A process for managing pain—both physical and emotional—that enables us to push through obstacles that might otherwise prevent us from attaining our goals

 —A method of leveraging our relationships with others that helps us manifest our strongest selves

 Through stories of patients who have used these principles to overcome suffering caused by unemployment, unwanted weight gain, addiction, rejection, chronic pain, retirement, illness, loss, and even death, Dr. Lickerman shows how we too can make these principles function within our own lives, enabling us to develop for ourselves the resilience we need to achieve indestructible happiness.
 At its core, The Undefeated Mind urges us to stop hoping for easy lives and focus instead on cultivating the inner strength we need to enjoy the difficult lives we all have”

-Pick up this book and read, then you will agree with me that it is a rare combination of physiological and philosophical postulate to the approach of self development.
+Pick up this book and read it, then you will agree with me that it is a rare combination of physiological and philosophical postulate to the approach of self-development.